i0Ek3/tameR400/README.md

 I just tried so many Linux distros, finnally I choose Lubuntu 18.04 i386/i686 as default system cause of low memory and performance consideration.

-If you like, the other Linux distros also will be fine.
+If you like, the other Linux distros also be fine.